Food composition.

 Fail to prepare, prepare to fail

 If you took an athlete who doesn’t strength train and they enter into their first basketball match against other players who regularly strength train that player is at an increased risk of injury.
 Due to being weaker compared to the other players.
 His or her body is not used to the movements being carried out either.
 Now we have 2 things to worry about.
-The movements being novel to the player and the other players being physically stronger.
-Strength training is going to bullet proof his or her body against injury as they are able to withstand tackles in a sport like rugby.
+The movements being novel for the player and the other players being physically stronger.
+Strength training is going to bulletproof his or her body against injury as they can withstand tackles in a sport like rugby for example.
 Or they can move better while changing direction in soccer as they have no muscular imbalances due to focusing on training both legs one at a time within their strength training program.

 No more muscular imbalances